raditya1117/HoneyBadger/python-errors/article.md

     print(greeting)
 NameError: name 'greeting' is not defined
 ```

 ### TypeError

-TypeError exceptions occur when an operation is applied to a value or variable of incompatible data types.
+TypeError exceptions occur when an operation is applied to a value or variable of incompatible data type.
 For example, adding an integer and a string results in TypeError exception with the error message `TypeError: unsupported operand type(s) for +: 'int' and 'str'`, as shown below:

 ```py
 x=10+"HoneyBadger"